 Up ahead, find some of the most overlooked self-care rituals you probably already practice (or can easily start).

-Spend Time Outdoors: Being outside is a great way to ground yourself in nature.
-And, it doesn’t take much commitment.
+Being outside is a great way to ground yourself in nature.
+And, it does not take much commitment.
 Whether it be something short and sweet like walking to get the mail or a bigger commitment like watering the garden or going for a hike, make a point to spend time with Mother Nature as often as you can.
 Breathing in the fresh air and listening to the sounds of wind and birds can feel quite peaceful and research shows a connection between the outdoors and reduced stress, anxiety and depression.

 View this post on Instagram